CoinFabrik/scout-soroban/docs/docs/detectors/23-dynamic-instance-storage.md

 ## Why is this bad?

-Using dynamic values with `storage.instance()` can cause excessive storage use and may risk DoS attacks on the contract.
+Using dynamic values with `storage.instance()` and `storage.persistent()` can cause excessive storage use and may risk DoS attacks on the contract.

 ## Issue example